anmho/anmho/README.md

 <br />
 <br />

 Currently studying computer science at UC Irvine.
-I'm excited about writing innovative, resilient services.
-I'm interested in distributed systems, security, databases, and applied ML.
+I'm excited about designing and implementing scalable distributed systems as applicable to security, databases, and machine learning.
 Backend on Messaging at Snap.

 <br/>